 15 July 2021

-We’ve recent announced a Building Safety Fund Promise, committing to only recovering costs for coordinating work to remove non-ACM cladding on our managed buildings as part of the Government-funded non-ACM cladding remediation works.
+We’ve recently announced a Building Safety Fund Promise, committing to only recovering costs for coordinating work to remove non-ACM cladding on our managed buildings as part of the Government-funded non-ACM cladding remediation works.

 As the UK’s leading residential property service provider, we’re the first in the sector to commit to making no profit from such works.

 As property manager to 290,000 homes in England, Wales, and Scotland, across 5,000 developments, we’re often on the frontline of support for our customers living in buildings impacted by cladding systems that don’t meet the current safety standards.
 Its role is to work with all stakeholders involved to coordinate customers’ homes through the Government’s Building Safety Fund for buildings over 18 metres and the work to make right the non-ACM cladding systems on these properties.